RichelieuGVG1/EDA-app-for-scheduler/README.md

-# Task Management System. Проект по архитектурам
+# Task Management System.
+Project for "Architectural"

 A distributed task management system with deadline notifications, built as a Telegram bot.